New Jersey Water Science Center

-Combined storage in the thirteen major water supply reservoirs as of March 31 was 77.991 billion gallons (96.4 percent of capacity), which is higher than the average March contents for the reference period 1961-1990.
-The storage was 2.236 billion gallons higher than one month ago and 4.534 billion gallons higher than one year ago.
+Combined storage in the thirteen major water supply reservoirs as of October 31 was 53.713 billion gallons (66.4 percent of capacity), which is higher than the average October contents for the reference period 1961-1990.
+The storage was 8.946 billion gallons less than one month ago and 7.831 billion gallons less than one year ago.
 The thirteen major water supply reservoirs are as follows: Lake Tappan, Woodcliff Lake, Oradell Reservoir, DeForest Lake, Splitrock Reservoir, Boonton Reservoir, Canistear Reservoir, Oak Ridge Reservoir, Clinton Reservoir, Charlotteburg Reservoir, Echo Lake, Wanaque Reservoir and Spruce Run Reservoir.

 Note: The preceding data is preliminary and subject to revision.